ninaudagawa/Media-Politics/README.md

 *(Add more members as needed)*

 ## ❓ Research Question & 🎯 Hypothesis

 > State your central research question clearly and concisely
-- Research Question 1 (not question but just idea):  Use the Multisource Financial News corpus to track how political issues are framed (economic opportunity vs. security threat vs. humanitarian crisis) over time.
+- **Research Question 1** (not question but just idea):  Use the Multisource Financial News corpus to track how political issues are framed (economic opportunity vs. security threat vs. humanitarian crisis) over time.
 Cross-reference with CAP legislation counts to test whether negative media framing predicts legislative restrictiveness on specific issues.
 Supplement with V-Dem media freedom scores to analyze whether framing differs across regime types
-- Research Question 2: How does one political topic “_____” displayed in the media (specifically news) change over 2 national election cycles (within 3 years pre-election, during election, post election) within one country
+- **Research Question 2**: How does one political topic “_____” displayed in the media (specifically news) change over 2 national election cycles (within 3 years pre-election, during election, post election) within one country
-- Research Question 3: What is the pattern of specific political topics that appear in the news during 1 national election cycle?
+-**Research Question 3**: What is the pattern of specific political topics that appear in the news during 1 national election cycle?
+- **Research Question 4**:Issue salience in the media and electoral cycles: starting with frequency of appearance and adding more sophistication to the analysis (framing, sentiment, etc.)
+    12 months before election -> 3/6 months after election
+    Control year without elections
+    Pre-announcement of elections vs. post-announcement of elections Questions to be answered:
+    Issue emergence and persistence: are issues perennial or cyclical?
+Which are more permanent?
+When does an issue become salient?
+    Does media coverage change across different media outlets (according to ideology, etc.)?
+    Do topics interact with each other?
+Do they compete?
+    Does the campaign narrow to fewer topics as the election comes closer?
+    Does framing of topics change according to electoral cycles?
+    Do topics relate to actual events?
+Or are they fully manufactured by media discourse?
+    [maybe] Does issue salience relate to political discourse (political speeches, etc.)?
+Which one precedes the other?

+**Hypothesis**
 - Hypothesis 1: specific political topics that are highly controversial "Tariffs, unemployment, taxes, cost of living, inflation, pensions), migration (asylum, refugees, migrants, immigrants, border, etc.), gender and identity (abortion, LGTB, trans, etc.), etc." appear more in the news during national election cycles.
 - Hypothesis 2: Political issues are framed more using strong language that elicits emotional responses during national election cycles in countries with polarizing politics?
 - Hypothesis 3: Issue salience increases as election day approaches, especially for high-stakes or conflictual topics